governance-game/governance-game/README.md

 ## Contributing

 We love when people want to help improve the game.
 Please read [CONTRIBUTING](CONTRIBUTING.md) for our process for submitting issues and pull requests to us.
-Also take a look at our [Code of Conduct](CODE_OF_CONDUCT.md) - we want this to be an inclusive and welcoming community.
+Also take a look at our [Code of Conduct](CODE_OF_CONDUCT.md).
+We want this to be an inclusive and welcoming community.

 ## Roadmap